- Last Updated: 13 November 2019 13 November 2019

 - The nature, severity, number and consequences of the involved incidents.

 - Employees who are routinely assigned to use their vehicles to transport students for school purposes shall provide evidence of a valid driver’s license and primary automobile liability coverage as required by South Dakota law.
 The District will provide excess coverage beyond primary automobile liability coverage.
 Employees who will be transporting students for school purposes should contact their insurance companies, informing the agent of this transportation.
 If for some reason an employee’s primary automobile insurance does not provide coverage, the employee will be considered insured under the District’s excess liability policy.
-Should an increase in premium be required for an employee to maintain his/her current level of coverage, the employee must submit written documentation of the increase in premium to the Business Manager.
-Upon validation and approval by the Business Manager, the District will reimburse the employee the cost of the increase.
+Should an increase in premium be required for an employee to maintain his/her current level of coverage, the employee must submit written documentation of the increase in premium to the Business Manager, or designee.
+Upon validation and approval the District will reimburse the employee the cost of the increase.

 - In case of an accident, the District shall assume no liability over and above any valid or collectable insurance.